PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-4/README.md

 ### Data Sources

-Employee Survey Data: The primary dataset used for this analysis is the 'Employee Survey-HR Survey Responses.csv' file, containing detailed actual responses from an employee engagement survey conducted by Pierce County WA and completed voluntarily by government employees.
+Employee Survey Data: The primary dataset used for this analysis is the 'Employee Survey-HR Survey Responses.csv' file, containing detailed responses from an employee engagement survey conducted by Pierce County WA and completed voluntarily by government employees.
 The dataset is a Single table and contains 14,725 records.
 The total number of fields is 10.